-Why Do Investors Like Mezzanine Debt?
+Why Do Investors Like Mezzanine Loan Debt?

-Mezzanine debt has many advantages for the investor involved.
-Typically, mezzanine debt investments come with a free “kicker” which is usually in the form of a small piece of ownership which entitles the debt investor to buy equity in the company in the future.
+- Mezzanine debt investments come with a free “kicker” which is usually in the form of a small piece of ownership which entitles the debt investor to buy equity in the company in the future.

 - Mezzanine investors take big risks, just like equity investors, but they gain the benefit of having a contractually mandated interest payment monthly, quarterly or annually.

 Why Do Borrowers Like Mezzanine Debt?

 - Mezzanine debt or junior bond finance comes with unique features which make the debt more manageable.
-Mezzanine lenders will typically include features like “PIK toggles”, which allow the borrower to be able to pay the interest by adding it onto the loan balance.
+Unlike our commercial loan rates, mezzanine lenders will typically include features like “PIK toggles”, which allow the borrower to be able to pay the interest by adding it onto the loan balance.

-So, if the company is unable to make an interest payment as is normally scheduled, then they can defer some, or even all, of the interest for an agreed period of time.
+- If the company is unable to make an interest payment as is normally scheduled, then they can defer some, or even all, of the interest for an agreed period of time.
 This feature is not available on senior debt.

 - It is likely that the company will be able to refinance their senior and mezzanine debt into a single senior loan set at a lower interest rate for the future.

-Pros and Cons Of Mezzanine Financing
+Pros and Cons Of Mezzanine Funding

 However, during the process of securing mezzanine funding, owners sacrifice the control and potential thanks to the loss of equity.
 The owners also pay more in interest the longer that the mezzanine finance is in place.